 334 Comparative Physiology.

+Fall (4), Spring (4).

 Comparison at the cellular, organ, and whole animal levels of physiological adaptations exhibited by various invertebrate and vertebrate animals, including humans.
 Three hours lecture and three hours laboratory.
 Students may not earn credit in both BIOL 334 and BIOL 344.

 Prerequisite: BIOL 238 or BIOL 239.

+Offered as needed.